Schema-Driven Information Extraction from Heterogeneous Tables: Introduction

-In this paper, we demonstrate that large language models can enable accurate domain-independent extraction of data from heterogeneous tables.
-To show this, we present a new formulation of the table extraction problem, which we refer to as Schema-Driven Information Extraction.
-In Schema-Driven IE, the only human supervision provided is a schema that describes the data model, including the target attributes and their data types, formulated in a JSON format.\footnote{JSON is chosen as the output format for two main reasons: 1) its widespread use ensures a significant representation in the LLM's pre-training corpus, which is crucial for optimizing model performance; and 2) its simplicity in parsing and processing, especially its support for one-line output, makes it advantageous for outputs spanning multiple cells, offering a clear benefit over indent-based formats like YAML.} Given an extraction schema, and a table as input, the model then outputs a sequence of JSON objects, each of which describes a single cell in the table and adheres to the user-provided schema.
-For example, as demonstrated in Figure \ref{fig:task}, a domain expert outlines the attributes of interest related to experimental result cells in a machine learning table, and the model extracts JSON objects following this schema.
+In this paper, we show how LLMs can enable accurate domain-independent extraction of data from heterogeneous tables.
+We present a new formulation of the table extraction problem, which we refer to as Schema-Driven Information Extraction.
+In Schema-Driven IE, the only human supervision provided is a schema that describes the data model, including the target attributes and their data types, formulated in a JSON format.\footnote{JSON is chosen as the output format for two main reasons: 1) its widespread use ensures a significant representation in the LLM's pre-training corpus, which is crucial for optimizing model performance; and 2) its simplicity in parsing and processing, especially its support for one-line output, makes it advantageous for outputs spanning multiple cells, offering a clear benefit over indent-based formats like YAML.} Given an extraction schema, and a table as input, the model then outputs a sequence of JSON objects, each of which describes a table cell.
+For example, as demonstrated in Figure \ref{fig:task}, a domain expert outlines the attributes of interest related to result cells in a machine learning table, and the model extracts JSON objects following this schema.

 To evaluate the ability of LLMs to perform Schema-Driven IE, we introduce a new benchmark consisting of table extraction datasets in four diverse domains: machine learning papers, chemistry literature, material science journals, and webpages - each of which has a different data format (\LaTeX, XML, CSV, and HTML, respectively).
-We curate and annotate data for the first two domains, while adapting existing datasets for the latter two.
+We curate and annotate new datasets for the first two domains, while adapting existing datasets for the latter two.